 Bluetooth tethering is one of the tethering methods which is used to share your mobile's data connection with other devices via Bluetooth.

-It uses less battery power while compared with WiFi tethering.
-However, it is the slowest in terms of speed while comparing with WiFi tethering and USB tethering.
 The main drawback here is that you can share the internet with only one device at a time.

 For Bluetooth tethering, no software or peripherals are required.
 But, there are two important things to ensure before doing it.

 - Both Android and PC or Laptop should have the Bluetooth functionality to do Bluetooth tethering.
 It is important to note that it is available after Android Ice Cream Sandwich version (4.0) as a built-in feature.
 Also, install Bluetooth drivers on the computer if necessary.

 - Make sure your carrier, mobile operator or mobile data tariff allows Bluetooth tethering.
 Because some carrier may charge you extra for tethering.
 Let's get started.

 Use Bluetooth Tethering on Android